 20th Sunday in Ordinary Time 2022

 FRIENDSHIPS TAKE A LIFETIME TO BUILD.

 “We make money the old-fashioned way; we earn it.”
 Smith Barney is famous for this saying.
-If we grow up and everything is handed to us, it’s hard to appreciate the value and worth of everything.
+If we grow up and everything is handed to us, it’s hard to appreciate the value and worth of anything.
 My mom and dad knew this and taught us this value early on.
 If I wanted money, I had to earn it.
 I had a number of jobs before I was 16.

 Our faith has been given to us on trust.
 We can’t continue on Jesus’ dole.
 The clock is ticking.
 So, what is it that makes us faithful stewards who produce tremendous fruit in other people’s lives?
 The saying goes, “You can’t give what you ain’t got.”